Xueria/setup-mite/README.md

 ~/.gradle/caches/fml-loom/{mite-version}/{mite-version}.jar
 ```

-If the file already exists at that path the action skips the download.
+If the file already exists at that path the action overwrite it.

 ## Usage